roderickmackenzie/matlab_robot_buggy/WS6/worksheet_6.md

 Question 6: Your script buggy.m is now ready to be copied over to the buggy and tested.
 Before you do that, in buggy.m where you pass the variable count to get_real_world_rgb, replace it with -1.
 This will make get_real_world_rgb call the camera() command.
 Also replace the disp command you used to print 1111 and 0000 to the screen with the command to turn on and off the LEDs.
 Finally, replace ‘moving buggy forwards’ and ‘turn and reverse!!!!!
 Object detected!!!’ with commands to move the motors of the buggy.
 Get a demonstrator to check your script before you copy it to the buggy, and test it.
 [Hint, if you want to test the buggy on the carpet you will need to determine the rgb values of the carpet for the buggy to work]
 Question 7: Edit your script so that, when it starts it automatic takes a picture of what it first sees then compares all subsequent images to these values to determine if an object has been encountered.

-Old
----
-out the values from the echo sensor.
-Now using an if statement, run the motors for 1 second if the distance detected is more than 45cm, if a distance of less than 45 cm, is detected make the code wait for 5 second using the sleep command.